-The counties should distribute Taylor Grazing, Sections 3 and 15, monies in accordance with A.R.S. §§37-724 and 37-725
+The counties should distribute Taylor Grazing, Section 3, monies in accordance with Arizona Revised Statute §37-725

 Criteria: In accordance with A.R.S. §37-725, which relates to Taylor Grazing, Section 3, all monies received from grazing fees of a grazing district shall be credited to a special fund designated the range improvement fund of the grazing district.
-Also, in accordance with A.R.S. §37-724, which relates to Taylor Grazing, Section 15, all monies received from leases of public lands within any county shall be credited to the school district in which the land lies.
-If the lands do not lie within a school district, the monies shall be credited to the county's general school fund.